Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A game stores user game data in an Amazon DynamoDB table.
-Individual users should not have access to other users’ game data.
+Individual users should not have access to other users' game data.
 How can this be accomplished?

 - [ ] Encrypt the game data with individual user keys.
 - [x] Restrict access to specific items based on certain primary key values.